Skip to main content

 Header Row

 The Header Row allows for a single row to be placed before the Details rows.
 This is commonly used to create a header for the Table.
-In many cases where one header is used, the other header could be used equivalently in its place.
 An interesting feature of the header row is the Reprint When Wrapped property which allows the header row to be reprinted on a new page when its data crosses a page boundary.
-To disable this feature, uncheck the Print When Wrapped property in the Properties tab.
+To disable this feature, uncheck the Reprint When Wrapped property in the Properties tab of the Property Inspector.

 Automatic Text Resizing